-5.2.6 Updating your A1
+5.2.6 Updating your A2

-In order to update the operating software on your A1 dive computer, you need to download the latest software package for your A1 from the SCUBAPRO website and store the .swu file locally.
+In order to update the operating software on your A2 dive computer, you need to download the latest software package for your A2 from the SCUBAPRO website and store the .swu file locally.

-To perform the software update, select the menu Firmware upload from LogTRAK.
+To perform a software update, select the menu Firmware upload from LogTRAK.
 A file selecting pop-up window will appear.
-Select the location where you have stored the .swu file
+Select the location where you have stored the .swu file.

-NOTE: A1 will check the battery status before the update process.
+NOTE: The A2 will check the battery status before the update process.
 If the battery level is too low, the software update cannot be started.
-In order to update your A1, the battery must be replaced first.
+In order to update your A2, the battery must be replaced first.

 Once the Bluetooth connection was established and the new software version has been selected, the transfer will start.
-The A1 shows the transfer status on the display with a progress bar.
+The A2 shows the transfer status on the display with a progress bar.

-After successful software download the A1 starts the reprogramming automatically.
+After successful software download the A2 starts the reprogramming automatically.

-Once the new software has been programmed, the A1 will complete a few internal checks and perform a reboot.
+Once the new software has been programmed, the A2 will complete a few internal checks and perform a reboot.

-After a successful update the A1 will display the message "Software OK".
+After a successful update the A2 will display the message "Software OK".
 This message can be cleared by a short press of the SEL/ESC button.
-After this your A1 is again ready for normal use.
+After this your A2 is again ready for normal use.

-NOTE: If the A1 detects any problem during the transfer, programming or software checks, an error message will appear on the display.
-In case of an error, switch off other Bluetooth or WLAN devices from nearby and bring your A1 closer to the transmitting device.
+NOTE: If the A2 detects any problem during the transfer, programming or software checks, an error message will appear on the display.
+In case of an error, switch off other Bluetooth or WLAN devices from nearby and bring your A2 closer to transmitting device.
 In case of reoccurring error, check the SCUBAPRO website or contact your local SCUBAPRO service center.

-You can check the current software version of your A1 in the menu Settings -> User -> Service.
+You can check the current software version of your A2 in the menu: Settings -> User -> Service.
 For checking the last service date press the +/UP button and the following screen will be displayed: